Jason Pagliaro

 Prioritization Grounded in Delivery Reality

-• Use onboarding friction, recurring support issues, launch risk, and interface reliability trends to shape what should move first.
+• Use discovery evidence, onboarding friction, recurring support issues, and interface reliability trends to shape roadmap priority.

-• Balance customer-specific urgency against the need for reusable patterns across hundreds of partner-system variations.
+• Balance customer urgency against reusable platform value across hundreds of partner-system variations.

 Standardization vs. Exception Handling

-• Decide where requirements should become repeatable playbooks, acceptance criteria, and launch gates instead of one-off implementation work.
+• Turn repeatable requirements into platform rules, acceptance criteria, and launch gates instead of continuing one-off implementation work.

-• Translate strategy into stories, acceptance criteria, dependency plans, and launch evidence that engineering, QA, and operations can actually execute.
+• Translate strategy into clear problems, success criteria, dependency decisions, and launch evidence that delivery teams can execute.

-• Use post-live outcomes to refine onboarding models, remediation priorities, and future roadmap decisions.
+• Use post-live outcomes to refine onboarding models, platform remediation, and future roadmap choices.

 Career Progression